sentry-demos/empower/README.md

 - `&issueTracking=jira` - only shows 1 issue integration instead of all ~10 (for examples, see [internal documentation](https://www.notion.so/sentry/issueTracking-hack-c8bbae41bcb84c80aed9f3fc0ab29df6))

 ## User Feedback
-The [user feedback widget](https://docs.sentry.io/platforms/javascript/user-feedback/#user-feedback-widget) is enabled on all pages, in the bottom-left corner.
+The [user feedback widget](https://docs.sentry.io/platforms/javascript/user-feedback/#user-feedback-widget) is enabled on all pages, in the bottom-right corner.
 Submit user feedback from any page to have it [show up in Sentry](https://demo.sentry.io/feedback/?project=5808623&statsPeriod=7d).

 ## Additional documentation